-Based primarily upon the guidance found in EITF Issue 98-3, Determining Whether a Nonmonetary Transaction Involves Receipt of Production Assets or of a Business, we determined that the CoveyLink operation constituted a business, and we accounted for the acquisition of CoveyLink using the guidance found in SFAS No. 141, Business Combinations.
+We determined that the CoveyLink operation constituted a business, and we accounted for the acquisition of CoveyLink using the guidance found in Statement of Financial Accounting Standards No. 141, Business Combinations.
 The purchase price was \$1.0 million in cash plus or minus an adjustment for specified working capital and the costs necessary to complete the transaction, which resulted in a total initial purchase price of \$1.2 million.
 The previous owners of CoveyLink, which includes Stephen M.R.
 Covey, are also entitled to earn annual contingent payments based upon earnings growth over the next five years.
 Based upon the preliminary purchase price allocation and evaluation of the assets acquired and liabilities assumed, we recorded a \$0.4 million increase in our intangible assets, for the fair value of customer relationships and the practice leader agreement, and \$0.5 million of goodwill (Note 5).
 The entire amount of the acquired goodwill is expected to be deductible for income tax purposes.
 We also acquired \$0.6 million of net accounts receivable, \$0.2 million of other assets, and \$0.5 million of accounts payable and current accrued liabilities on the acquisition date.